CantonCode/Java-MachineLender-Application-Refactor/README.md

 How to install JUnit in IntelliJ: https://www.jetbrains.com/help/idea/testing.html#add-testing-libraries

+Two Jar files**:
+javax.mail.jar
+activation-1.1.1.jar

+add the two included jar files** to dependencies: https://imgur.com/a/k58t5mG

-[VERY IMPORTANT] If it doesn't compile after pulling, delete the entire out folder and run the code again.
+[VERY IMPORTANT] If it doesn't compile after pulling and setting up, delete the entire out folder and run the code again.